Sarah Cannon - August 17, 2020

 - Eyelashes and eyebrows: Eyeliners and soft eye shadows can disguise thinning lashes.
 Use a brow pencil in a shade similar to your hair color to fill in thinning eyebrows.

 - Skin: Avoid products with fragrance, alcohol, and oil.
 Use lukewarm water and mild cleansers to wash up.
 Pat skin dry instead of rubbing, and apply moisturizer for hydration.

 - Nails: Avoid polish with formaldehyde, and skip removers with harsh chemicals, like acetate.
 Try oil-based removers instead.

-A little help from friends: Many charitable organizations provide support, services and even products like wigs to help cancer patients handle the appearance-related side effects of chemotherapy and radiation.
+- A little help from friends: Many charitable organizations provide support, services, and even products like wigs to help patients with cancer handle the appearance-related side effects of chemotherapy and radiation.